 Experience During Valuation Year.
-Investment return was below the assumed rate of return on a funding value of assets basis as of February 29, 2016.
-The actuarial value of assets exceeds the market value of assets by roughly 7% which puts some upward pressure on future contribution rates.
+Investment return was above the assumed rate of return on a funding value of assets basis as of February 28, 2018.
+The actuarial value of assets are lower than the market value of assets by roughly 4% which puts slight downward pressure on future contribution rates.
 (Beginning in 2003, the actuarial value of assets is not allowed to deviate from the market value of assets by more than 20%.)
-In addition, there is still upward pressure on capped employer contribution rates (approximately 334 valuation groups).
+In addition, there is still upward pressure on capped employer contribution rates (198 valuation groups).